jhch01/Customer-Churn-Analysis/README.md

 - Develop targeted retention campaigns for customer segments with the highest churn risk.
 - Monitor customers using electronic check payments and consider incentives to encourage alternative payment methods.
 ## Tableau Dashboard
-View the interactive dashboard here:
-ADD LINK
+Included in the Tableau folder
 ## Skills Demonstrated
 **SQL**
 - Data cleaning and transformation